The criminal offence of Larceny is found in Section 117 of the Crimes Act 1900:

 - Single ownership: This is fairly self-explanatory.

 - Joint ownership: Property can belong to more than one person.
-This is typically so in cases of marriages and other long term relationship.
+This is typically so in cases of marriages and other long-term relationships.
 The property within the marital home usually belongs to both parties.
-Can one person in the relationship be guilty of larceny, if they took property belonging to the marriage?

 - Control: An individual is in control when they have exclusive right of manual custody over the property.
 This is even so in cases where the person in control is not aware of the existence of the property.